yamcs/python-yamcs-client/yamcs-client/docs/archive/index.rst

     client
     model

-Examples
+Snippets
 --------

-Query the Archive of an instance:
+Create an :class:`.ArchiveClient` for a specific instance:

 .. code-block:: python